How To Crate Train Your Puppy

 - Helping them feel relaxed when things become stressful for them

-- Providing a safe, calm space that can be taken with you when you travel
+- Providing a safe, calm space that can be used while you’re out of the house or taken with you when you travel

 When to use a playpen: